 According to the Federal Housing Finance Agency, home values have increased by about $100,000 since 2012.
 Depending on your area, appreciation in homes is even greater!

-This makes it a great time for real estate investors to “cash out” the equity in their rental properties.
+This makes it a great time for real estate investors to utilize the equity in their rental properties.
 The cash can be used to:

 - Buy another rental property

-With mortgage rates at record lows, it could be time for rental property owners to put their equity to work.
+With mortgage rates near record lows, it could be time for rental property owners to put their equity to work.

 Because investment properties are “non-owner-occupied,” there are special rules about refinancing and taking cash out.

-For instance, your credit score needs to be quite good, usually at least 680 (speak with an advisor to talk about qualifying criteria).
+For instance, your credit score needs to be quite good, usually at least 680.

 In addition, you can only use a conventional loan to complete a cash-out refinance on a rental property.